mbhynes/seeder/README.md

   - [`sqlalchemy`](https://www.sqlalchemy.org/) for the database Object-Relational-Mapper [(ORM)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)
   - [`pytest`](https://docs.pytest.org/en/7.1.x/) for writing simple and easy to read tests
   - [`pytest-vcr`](https://pytest-vcr.readthedocs.io/en/latest/) for simplifying the testing of code that depends on HTTP requests
-- The dependencies and `virtualenv` setup is handled by running the `dev` script: